rollerworks/search/Resources/doc/type.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Implement the ``Rollerworks\Bundle\RecordFilterBundle\Type\ConfigurableTypeInterface``
-when the type support dynamic configuration for an example an maximum value or such.
+when the type supports dynamic configuration for an example an maximum value or such.

 .. note::